gooseproject/main/README.rst

 Getting Started
 ---------------

 GoOSe has need for many many different types of contributors.
-From developers to sysadmins, documentators to marketers and everything in-between.
+From developers to sysadmins, documentors to marketers and everything in-between.
 If you are interested in joining the GoOSe Linux Project, please let us know.

 Here's how you can get involved.